-This dataset contains fiscal year data and is currently available in the following formats:
+This dataset contains data for fiscal years 2012 onward and is currently available in the following formats:

 Data Collection Description

 SSA's Online Disability Benefit Application provides Internet front-end activity counts.
 When a disability application is filed via the Internet, an indicator is set in the record that indicates the information was received via the Internet.
 An SSA Claims Representative retrieves the online disability application and enters the information into SSA's Modernized Claims System (MCS).
 When a disability application is filed via telephone, in person through a local SSA field office, or by mail, an SSA Claims Representative enters the information into SSA's MCS.
-Data from MCS is downloaded nightly to the Title II Operational Data Store, SSA's primary source of management information for claims process.
+Data from MCS is downloaded nightly to the Title II Operational Data Store, the SSA's primary source of management information for claims process.
 Counts of disability application receipts are summarized to provide both total and Internet counts at the national level.
 Dates provided are based on the District Office Workload Report (DOWR) receipt date.
-DOWR is an integral part of SSA's field office work measurement system.
+DOWR is an integral part of the SSA's field office work measurement system.
 DOWR data is used to provide weekly and/or monthly volume counts of workloads that represent the mission of the agency.